ChristoKolander/Shopping-Ecommerce/README.md

 # Shopping Ecommerce

-A)

-This is a private Repo...

-Testsite - trying out different approaches and techniques!
+A) Testsite - trying out different approaches and techniques!

 Blazor Web Assembly upfront - but you could easily add another frontend solution, Angular for instance.